 - The primary AUC logo is the blue two-line logo.

-- The one-line logo usage is very limited to certain publications.
+- Usage of the one-line logo is very limited to certain publications.

-- The AUC logo may appear in its specified color, in black, or in white.
-Other colors must not be used.
+- The AUC logo may appear in its specified color or in black or white.
+Other colors may not be used.

 - Rearranging the various elements of the AUC logo is not allowed.

-- The alignment of any element of the AUC logo must not be changed.
+- The alignment of any element of the AUC logo may not be changed.

-- The AUC logo must not be tilted or rotated, should be in the same direction as text, horizontal.
+- The AUC logo may not be tilted or rotated.
+It should be in the same direction as the text, horizontal.

-- Using the AUC star alone is only permitted in very limited conditions.
-If needed, please share a draft version of the design using the star alone for the approval of the Office of Marketing Communication and Public Affairs prior to execution.
+- Using the AUC star alone is only permitted in very limited situations.
+If needed, share a draft version of the design using the star alone for the approval of the Office of Marketing Communication and Public Affairs prior to execution.